The Swoose: Move to Dayton

 On 15 July 2008 The Swoose was permanently transferred to the National Museum of the United States Air Force for restoration and display.
-It was placed in the Museum's restoration facility alongside the Memphis Belle.
+It was placed in the museum's restoration facility alongside the Memphis Belle.

 "We are pleased that The Swoose is coming to the National Museum of the U.S. Air Force," said senior curator Terry Aitken.
 "The transfer between the two federal institutions is a demonstration of good stewardship of our national historic collection.
 Our museum's restoration staff will use their experience and expertise being gained from the restoration of the famous Memphis Belle to accurately restore The Swoose, which is so important to our history".

 As of fall 2008, the NMUSAF had begun restoration of the Swoose.
 The Swoose had undergone a limited inspection and a more extensive and detailed technical inspection is planned.
 Based on the findings, the museum will determine how best to restore and display this historic aircraft.
 The extensive restoration is expected to take a number of years.
 The Swoose is being restored at the same time as Memphis Belle, though it was originally expected The Swoose restoration will be completed many years before Memphis Belle.

 The 2010 Annual Report, the USAF museum reported: "Work progressed on tail cone components, keel beam, main landing gear, forward fuselage, and lower belly machine gun. ..."

 As of August 2012, the National Museum of the US Air Force website reported:

-"All items are in the process of being evaluated for restoration.
+All items are in the process of being evaluated for restoration.
 The interior has been removed from the aircraft and the fuselage is being treated for corrosion control.
 Repair and fabrication of the nose compartment ring frames is nearing completion and skin is being done now.
 The aft tail cone is being treated for corrosion control by hand, and the radio room, waist gun position and tail cone are now being stripped.
 The cabin door has undergone sheet metal fabrication and repair.
 The corroded right longeron has been completed and the left one is being restored.
 The lower flexible machine gun emplacement has been fabricated and fitted to the aircraft by a contractor.
 Other parts are being machine fabricated by the volunteer machinists as needed.
 Miscellaneous parts are being inventoried and catalogued.
-Volunteers have restored the rudder and fabric covering has been completed."
+Volunteers have restored the rudder and fabric covering has been completed.

 As of 2019, restoration of The Swoose has been temporarily suspended to allow the NMUSAF's Restoration Division to focus on higher priority restoration projects.

+By 2023, the aircraft had been laid out and the preservation/restoration process had resumed.
+At that time, completion was estimated to take up to seven years.